For a long time, I thought the French olive oil I was buying in the supermarket here in Paris was terrific. Then I had two surprises:

 Here are several other reasons why buying a high-quality, artisan-made French olive oil is a good choice.

--How to be sure you’re choosing the right French olive oil?
+-How can you be sure you’re choosing the right French olive oil?

 Look for these 3 things:

 Olive oil is similar to fine wine and great coffee in that its origin is one of the factors that influence its great taste.

 In the European Union, it’s mandatory to mention the origin of olive oil on the label.
 It indicates both the origin of the olives and the production location of the oil.